cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 #### Reporting an Issue

-To report an issue, or to a new idea, contributors can open an issue, but should check existing issues first to see if a similar one has already been opened and discussed.
+To report an issue, or to a new idea, contributors can open a new  issue on the GitHub repository.
+However, they should check if a similar issue already exists.

-#### Reporting Security Concerns

-CloudEvents provides a dedicated [email address](cncf-cloudevents-security@lists.cncf.io) for reporting security concerns related to the specification or the SDKs.
+CloudEvents also provides a dedicated [email address](cncf-cloudevents-security@lists.cncf.io) for reporting security concerns related to the specification or the SDKs.

-* Responsible Disclosures Process.
-A outline of the project's responsible disclosures process should suspected security issues, incidents, or vulnerabilities be discovered both external and internal to the project.
-The outline should discuss communication methods/strategies.

 #### Vulnerability Response Process

-* Who is responsible for responding to a report.
-What is the reporting process?
-    How would you respond?
+It is the responsibility of the CloudEvents SDK maintainers to triage issues and PRs from their respective repositories, as well as frequently release security patches to issues found.
+As mentioned in [CloudEvents SDK Community](#cloudevents-sdk-community), the maintainers cannot abstain from triaging issues and PRs for more than 2 months, or releasing security patches for more than 1 month.
+Otherwise, their project will be marked as `not actively maintained`, which can lead to them to loose the management of the SDK repository.

 ### Incident Response

-A description of the defined procedures for triage, confirmation, notification of vulnerability or security incident, and patching/update availability.
+#### Discussing the Issue

+After an issue is reported, the maintainers of the SDK will contact the author of the issue, talking through it to understand whether it should be resolved, its priority, how a solution could be implemented, and who will implement it, which can be done through the GitHub issues page of the SDK, Slack, a meeting or any other CloudEvents communication channel.

+#### Solving the Issue

+Once a security patch is written, the contributor should make Pull Request and mark it as reviewed.
+The PR will be reviewed, improved, and approved by the other maintainers of the SDK.
+With that, a security patch is released by following the process described in [Contributing to CloudEvents](#contributing-to-cloudevents).

 ## Appendix